Install on Linux Natively

 Operating System Compatibility

 This guide walks through installing GRAX from scratch natively on a Linux operating system.
 It configures a service to automatically restart GRAX if it fails, and creates a rsyslog helper service to copy logs from stdout to a log retention file.
-Optional steps as take-home exercises include log rotation, and syslog streaming.
-If you do not have infrastructure set up to run GRAX, see our technical specifications and architecture guides for more information first.
+If you do not have infrastructure set up to run GRAX, see our technical requirements and architecture guides for more information first.

 WARNING:

-Never set up a publicly accessible instance of the GRAX app without modifying the ADMIN_PASSWORD in the configuration away from these examples
+Never set up a publicly accessible copy of the GRAX Application without modifying the ADMIN_PASSWORD in the configuration or removing it entirely.

 Installation Steps